ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

 and :math:`2 \omega_{ce}` in the plot.
 These are missing in the five-moment model.
-Also, the R- and L-mode structure is different, with the lower cyclotron harmonic transitioning to the L-mode and the upper cyclotron harmomic to the R-mode at larger :math:`k` values.
+Also, the R- and L-mode structure is different, with the lower cyclotron harmonic transitioning to the L-mode and the upper cyclotron harmonic to the R-mode at larger :math:`k` values.

 .. figure:: 10m-5m-cmp-elc.png
   :width: 100%